jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 Select the :guilabel:`App` that this token is for.
 Then determine the expiration date of either :guilabel:`60 days` or :guilabel:`Never`.

-Finally, when Meta asks which permissions should the system user allow, add all of the following permissions:
+Finally, Meta asks which permissions the system user allows.
+Add all of the following permissions:

 - WhatsApp_business_messaging